Kopli: Cemetery

-Kopli was the former location of the largest Lutheran Baltic German cemetery in Tallinn, known as Kopli cemetery (in Estonian: Kopli kalmistu; in Friedhof von Ziegelskoppel) which was founded around 1774.
+Kopli was the former location of the largest Lutheran Baltic German cemetery in Tallinn, known as Kopli cemetery (Estonian: Kopli kalmistu; Friedhof von Ziegelskoppel) which was founded around 1774.
 The cemetery was destroyed in 1950–1951 by the Soviet authorities, during the second occupation of the Baltic states, so they could use Kopli as a base for the Soviet Armed Forces.
 The former cemetery is now a public park.